devicee/kubernetes_learning/README.md

 19. Check on your machine the DNS is refreshed and links to the above IP address by typing: ``nslookup www.lab4iottest.xyz``
 20. Then apply the ingress configuration ``kubectl apply -f k8s/ingress.yaml``, wait till you can open the Django site on the given domain via http protocol!

-## Setting up the SSL certificate
+## Setting up the TLS certificate
-1. Build the namespace for the SSL certificate manager ``kubectl create namespace cert-manager``
+1. Build the namespace for the TLS certificate manager ``kubectl create namespace cert-manager``
 2. Add to the HELM package manager the certificate-manager ``helm repo add jetstack https://charts.jetstack.io``
 3. Update HELP ``helm repo update``
 4. Install the certificate-manager in above namespace ``helm install cert-manager jetstack/cert-manager --namespace cert-manager --version v1.2.0 --set installCRDs=true``